kashyapabhinav1906/SdeCourseProject/README.md

 - [pytrec_eval](https://github.com/cvangysel/pytrec_eval)

 ## DATA
 The `DATA` folder in this repository contains the cleaned and proccessed data that we use for our experiments.
-Please note that we made a few changes with releasing the data, and you might see slightly different numbers compared to the reported numbers in the paper.

 If you wish to repeat the process on other categories of data or change the data preprocessing steps, `prepare_data.ipynb` provides the code for downloading and preprocessing data.
 Please refer to that jupyter notebook for further details.
 Don't hesitate to contact us in case of any problem.